zoharsan/snowtire/README.md

 These notebooks can work with the tpch_sf1 database which is provided as a sample within any Snowflake environment.

-If you plan to develop new notebooks within the Docker environment, in order to avoid using any work due to a Docker container discarded accidentally or any other container corruption, it is recommended to always keep a local copy of your work once you are done.
+If you plan to develop new notebooks within the Docker environment, in order to avoid losing any work due to a Docker container discarded accidentally or any other container corruption, it is recommended to always keep a local copy of your work once you are done.
 This can be done in the Jupyter menu: File->Download as.

 ### Stopping and starting the docker image